GarnetSunset/rgg_save_tool_py/README.md

 # rgg_save_tool_py

-A tool for encrypting and decrypting RGG studios game saves.
+A tool for encrypting and decrypting RGG studios game saves on PC.

 ## Download (For non-technical people)